 Scleroderma is not contagious.
 It may run in families, but it often occurs in patients without any family history of the disease.
 It ranges from very mild to potentially fatal.
-Up to 1 in 3 people with the condition develop severe symptoms.
+Up to

 It is thought to affect between 75,000 and 100,000 people in the United States, mostly women aged from 30 to 50 years.

 There may be swelling in the hands and feet, especially in the morning.